proctorCreative/rubin-omniverse-survey-visualization/README.md

 The project drives an articulated Rubin telescope model through simulated survey visits while survey field markers accumulate on a time-varying celestial sky.

-This project uses **simulated survey data** and does not represent live Rubin telescope telemetry.
+This project uses simulated survey data, models and star maps from public sources and does not represent live Rubin telescope telemetry (see Credits and Data Sources, below).

+This is an independent project and is not an official publication or product of NSF NOIRLab, AURA, or Vera C. Rubin Observatory.
+The contents and interpretations are those of the author.

 ## Credits and Data Sources